chris-misa/contools-data/ping/daemon_ftrace/20180906192931/README.md

-ftracing all `net:*` events to get a sense of the overhead.
+ftracing with `net:*` events activated.

+saving each line as read from pipe, no processing just dumping to stdout.